microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Update the properties of the specified identity provider configured in the tenant.
 Among the types of providers derived from identityProviderBase, you can currently update a socialIdentityProvider resource in Azure AD.
 In Azure AD B2C, this operation can currently update a socialIdentityProvider, openIdConnectIdentityProvider, or an appleManagedIdentityProvider resource.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaIdentityUserFlow](Update-MgBetaIdentityUserFlow.md)
 Update the navigation property userFlows in identity

 ### [Update-MgBetaIdentityUserFlowAttribute](Update-MgBetaIdentityUserFlowAttribute.md)
-Update the properties of a identityUserFlowAttribute object.
+Update the properties of a custom identityUserFlowAttribute object.
-Only custom user flow attributes can be updated.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaInformationProtection](Update-MgBetaInformationProtection.md)
 Update informationProtection